-Hitting a Broadway show is a NYC tradition for both locals and tourists, but finding a good restaurant near it can be quite the daunting task.
-When you think of the Theater District, Midtown, and even parts of Hell’s Kitchen, you may assume that finding a good culinary variety can prove difficult.
+Hitting a Broadway show is a NYC tradition for both locals and tourists, but finding a good restaurant near it can be quite a daunting task.
+When you think of the Theater District, Midtown, and even parts of Hell’s Kitchen, you may assume that finding an excellent culinary variety can prove difficult.
 But fear not!
 We rounded up the best spots to grab some food before you hit the show.
 Here are the best Theater District restaurants for your big night out!

 1. Le Bernardin